 SECTION 4.
 Prohibited Activities.

-- i.
 All public and private gatherings of any number of people occurring outside a single household or dwelling unit are prohibited, except for the limited purposes as expressly permitted by this Order.
-Nothing in this Order prohibits the gathering of members of a household or dwelling unit. - County offices, at the discretion of the elected official, may curtail all optional services such as marriage licenses and passports as of 11:59 PM, Monday, March 30, 2020, by posting notice at the entrance to their building, giving notice to the media and posting on the county website: wichitacountytx.com.
+Nothing in this Order prohibits the gathering of members of a household or dwelling unit.

 SECTION 5.
 Travel.
-All travel is prohibited except for purposes of Essential Travel, performing Essential Activities or going to work in an Essential Business, Government Facility, or Critical Infrastructure, as defined in Section 7 below.
+All travel, including, but not limited to, travel on foot, bicycle, scooter, motorcycle, automobile, or public transit, is prohibited except for purposes of Essential Travel, performing Essential Activities or going to work in an Essential Business, Government Facility, or Critical Infrastructure, as defined in Section 7 below.
 To the greatest extent feasible, people riding on public transit shall comply with Social Distancing Requirements as defined in Section 7 below.

 SECTION 6.
 Prior Order.
-The findings and recitations set out in the preamble to this Order are found to be true and correct and they are hereby adopted by the County and made a part hereof for all purposes.
+The findings and recitations set out in the preamble to this Order are found to be true and correct and they are hereby adopted by the Mayor and the Board of

+Commissioners and made a part hereof for all purposes.
 This Order rescinds and replaces prior Orders.